buuuuulat/pytorch_policy_gradients/README.md

 ---

 ### License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.

 ---

 > **Educational Focus**: Clear implementations for learning Policy Gradient methods, with practical comparison between
-> different versions, so the speed and optimization were not the main goal.
+> versions, so speed and heavy optimizations were not the main goal.
 >
-> In order to optimize it, cuda support should be properly added and List usages in buffer should be avoided as well
+> To optimize further, add proper CUDA support and avoid Python lists in buffers as well as frequent Tensor↔NumPy transfers.
-> as the transitions between PyTorch Tensors and NumPy Arrays.